ellipsis-drive/python-package/docs/util/index.md

 - height (height of the plot as int, default 600)
 - scale (precision of the plot as float, default 0.003)

-## cutIntoTiles

-    ellipsis.util.cutIntoTiles()

-Splits up a geopandas dataframe into tile of a requested zoomlevel.
-This function is meant as a vector tiles creator

-**Mandatory arguments**

-- features (geopandas dataframe) a geopandas dataframe with features to cut
-- zoom (int) the zoomlevel to cut the features into

-**Optional arguments**

-- buffer (float), a buffer in meters to use when cutting into the tiles.
-- cores (int), number of processes to commit.

 ## simplifyGeometries